heroiclabs/nakama-docs/docs/friends.md

 A user can be banned with server-side code.
 This will prevent the user from being able to connect to the server and interact at all.

 This is best used by a moderator system within your community.
 You could assign particular users the capabilities to send an RPC to permanently ban a user or you may decide to ban users via your liveops support team.

-See the [runtime code basics](runtime-code-basics.md) section on how to write server-side code.
+See the [runtime code basics](runtime-code-basics.md) on how to write server-side code.

 ```lua
 local nk = require("nakama")